mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Re-Initialization and Recovery {#re-initialization}

-If a client wants to re-initialize or recover a group, they MUST include a PSKId in the Welcome message using the `psktype` "group-internal", as well as an epoch within the number of epochs for which a `recovery_secret` is kept.
+If a client wants to re-initialize or recover a group, they MUST include a PSK ID in the Welcome message using the `psktype` "group-internal", as well as a valid epoch number within the list of maintained `recovery_secret` secrets.
 The PSK can then be derived as specified in {{key schedule}}.

 The client receiving the Welcome message MUST then derive the same PSK and